 Role of the Lord Mayor of York

-The Lord Mayor chairs meetings of full council and, together with the current Sheriff of York, represents the city on ceremonial occasions, welcomes international visitors and attends events organised by local people and community groups.
+The Lord Mayor chairs meetings of full council and, together with the Sheriff:

 The civic party welcome invitations to events in the city.
 If you would like to invite the Lord Mayor and members of the civic party to an event you are planning, please contact the civic office.

 You can complete the online form to invite The Lord Mayor to your event, or you can download a Civic engagement questionnaire in order to submit your invitation.